goofyahhgu/stell3rgames/README.md

 - [OutRed](https://www.github.com/OutRed)

-## Liscence
+## Licence
-You may fork this repo to deploy an unblocked copy, but you must do it according to the liscence.
+You may fork this repo to deploy an unblocked copy, but you must do it according to the licence.
 You may not use the fork in a closed source manner, nor may you use it for commercial use, and you may not modify it in any way.

 ✱ In beta, will not work until removed.